salbalkus/CausalTables.jl/paper/paper.md

 ```
 :::

-Not only does `CausalTables.jl` provide functions to approximate ground
+`CausalTables.jl` provides functions to approximate ground truth values
-truth values of common causal estimands such as the ATE (using `ate`),
+of common causal estimands such as the ATE (using `ate`).
+These
-it also allows estimation of the corresponding efficiency bound---the
+functions also simultaneously estimate the corresponding efficiency
-asymptotic variance lower bound---for a class of estimators (those that
+bound---the asymptotic lower bound on the variance---for a class of
-are regulary and asymptotically linear) commonly used in causal
+estimators (those that are regular and asymptotically linear) commonly
-inference; this is a critical component as it facilitates the comparison
+used in causal inference.
+This facilitates the comparison of candidate
-of candidate estimators not only in terms of their bias (average
+estimators not only in terms of their bias (average distance from the
-distance from the ground truth) but also their efficiency.
-Below, we
+ground truth) but also their efficiency.
+Below, we demonstrate these for
-demonstrate these for the example SCM given above.
+the example SCM given above.

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}